waiwera/waiwera/doc/user/setup_output.rst

 gives output only every fifth time step.

 Setting the "frequency" value to zero disables regular output.
-This is usually desirable only in conjunction with "checkpoint" output (see :ref:`checkpoint_output`), or if only the final simulation results are required (see :ref:`initial_and_final_output`), e.g. for :ref:`steady_state`.
+This is usually desirable only in conjunction with "checkpoint" output (see :ref:`checkpoint_output`), or if only the final simulation results are required (see :ref:`initial_and_final_output`), e.g. for :ref:`steady_state` using adaptive time-stepping.

 .. index:: output; initial, output; final
 .. _initial_and_final_output: